knative/docs/docs/install/Knative-with-OpenShift.md

 # Knative Install on OpenShift

 This guide walks you through the installation of the latest version of [Knative Serving](https://github.com/knative/serving) on [OpenShift](https://github.com/openshift/origin) by using the Knative Serving Operator.
 The operator is available on the OpenShift OperatorHub.
-After you install Knative Serving, create and deploy an image of a sample "hello world" app onto the newly created Knative cluster.
+After you install Knative Serving, this guide walks you through creating and deploying an image of a sample "Hello World" app onto the new Knative cluster.

 You can find [guides for other platforms here](./README.md).